readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 ===================================================

 This guide shows how to configure a Read the Docs project to use a custom path for the ``.readthedocs.yaml`` build configuration.
-*Monorepos* that have multiple documentation projects in the same Git repository can benefit from this new experimental feature.
+*Monorepos* that have multiple documentation projects in the same Git repository can benefit from this feature.

 By default,
-Read the Docs will use the ``.readthedocs.yaml`` in your Git repository's root.
+Read the Docs will use the ``.readthedocs.yaml`` at the top level of your Git repository.
 This is typically not sufficient for Monorepos layouts when their nested documentation projects need fundamentally different build configurations.